tngo0508/tngo0508.github.io/_posts/2024-1-3-assign-cookies.md

 # My Explanation and Approach
 ## Brute Force
-For this question, I started with the brute force approach which use two nested `for-loop` and a `set` to solve the problem.
-The basic idea is to sort both array and go through the `g` or greed factor input and compare with each element in the `s` or size input array.
-I need to sort the arrays because the question asked to maximize the number of content children that we can provide cookie.
-For this, I thought about the greedy algorithm and thought about sorting the arrays first in order to provide the cookie to content the children with small greed factor.
-This way, it would help to maximize the return or output value.
-I used the condition proposed in the description to check if I should update my return `result`.
-To avoid re-using the same element of the `s` array, I attempted to use `used` set to track for the cookie that I have used.
-With that said, my algorithm could run and pass all the small test cases except it failed for the very large data set.
+I approached this problem with a brute force solution, employing two nested for-loops and a set to address the challenge.
+The fundamental idea was to sort both the greed factor array (g) and the size array (s).
+I iterated through the greed factor input, comparing each element with those in the size array.
+Sorting was crucial as the goal was to maximize the number of content children who could receive a cookie.
+Following a greedy algorithm, I prioritized providing cookies to children with smaller greed factors.
+The condition specified in the problem statement determined when to update my result variable.
+To prevent reusing the same element from the size array, I introduced a set called `used` to track the utilized cookies.
+Although this algorithm successfully handled small test cases, it encountered difficulties with very large datasets, ultimately leading to failure.

+## Issue
+The brute force approach, while correct, encounters a problem with larger datasets, leading to a "Time Limit Exceeded" error.

 ```python
 # Time Limit Exceeded